TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The password was successfully changed.
+With the password changed, we can continue enumerating.

-However, if we try to obtain remote access to the machine via WinRM or search for another share, there is nothing.
+However, trying WinRM or enumerating additional shares does not give us anything useful yet.

 <br />